wjlafrance/accelerate-benchmarks/readme.markdown

 ## Conclusion
 In my benchmarks, using BLAS instead of looping can give you an 85% to 95% performance improvement on Mac, and 50%+ on iOS.
 These types of performance improvements are generally unheard of, and since Accelerate is built into iOS 4 and higher, as well as as far back as Mac OS 10.0, you should really consider exploring the possibilities.

+Check out <a href="https://github.com/wjlafrance/accelerate-benchmarks/blob/master/accelerate.c">some examples</a> and see for yourself!